 Step Seven: County Board

-Special Use and Rezoning cases will go before the full County Board on the specified date for final action.
+Special Use and Rezoning cases will go before the full County Board.
 If denied, the petitioner has the right to appeal the decision to the Circuit Court.